Agenda

 SLH

 Women are entering the security profession in greater numbers, yet the path from first role to leadership is rarely straightforward or transparent.
-This discussion will bring together a panel of entry, mid, and senior women security professionals, moderated by an early career practitioner, for a candid conversation about building and sustaining a career in security.
+This discussion will bring together a panel of entry-level, midcareer and senior women security professionals, moderated by an early- career practitioner, for a candid conversation about building and sustaining a career in security.

 Tuesday, June 16, 2026